 It’s a slow and laborious process but it’s worth it.

 Besides, is there any other way?
 Not really.

 Content is king

 There’s no secret.
-To get a lot of visits you have to write very good content containing the right keywords.
+To get a lot of traffic you need to write very good content using the right keywords.

-And for that, the first thing you need to have very clear in your mind is who your potential customers are and what exactly they are looking for.
+And the first thing you need to know is who your potential customers are and what exactly they are looking for.

-Once you have a very clear idea of who those customers are, you have to choose the right keywords and try to compete for them.
+Once you have a clear idea of who these prospects are, you must choose the right keywords and try to compete for them.

-Competing here means that of all of the websites that talk about the same subject as you, yours is the one that appears at the top of the results pages when a person types those keywords in the search engines.
+Competing here means that of all the websites that talk about the same subject as you, yours is the one that appears at the top of the results pages when a person types those keywords into the search engines.

 For example, if you are a health coach it will be very difficult to compete for the keywords “health coach” because there are hundreds.